jawj/json-stringify-pretty-compact/README.md

 `stringify(obj, {maxLength: Infinity})` gives the exact same result as `JSON.stringify(obj)`, except that there are spaces after colons and commas.

+## Releasing

+Example of publishing new release with patch change:

+`npm run publish -- patch`

 License